simonmichael/hledger/hledger/hledger.m4.md

 ## Lot subaccounts

-Each individual lot is represented by a subaccount.
+Each lot is represented by a subaccount, named like its cost basis.
-In hledger 1 you had to write these manually; in hledger 2, they are inferred automatically.
+In hledger 1 you had to write these manually; hledger 2 infers them automatically.

 There can be many lot subaccounts, so reports hide them by default.
 To show them, use the `--lots` flag with any report.
 Eg: